 Childhood Experience Gives Birth To Business

 First, apprehensive to the differences he found in his children, his eyes began to open up to their charming personalities, the funny moments he had with them, but most importantly, their potential.
 Bonding with their families, Brett began to understand how hard early life for these children and their caretakers really is.
-A soft spot for developmental disabilities, the children living with them, and the families dealing with them began to build within him.
+A soft spot for developmental disorders, the children living with them, and the families dealing with them began to build within him.

 A Reality Check